Protected Ports: What You Need to Know for the Network+ Exam

 The underlying idea of protected ports is very easy: a protected port can't communicate nor be communicated with by any other protected port.
 But it doesn't affect broadcast to or from non-protected ports.

-But it's important that we not gloss over that fact that we wouldn't configure the router port as a protected port.
-A key to understanding protected ports is to remember that one protected port on a switch does nothing.
+But it's important that we not gloss over the fact that we wouldn't configure the router port as a protected port.
+A key to understanding protected ports is remembering that one protected port on a switch does nothing.
 A protected port is allowed to communicate with a non-protected port.
 That means that by leaving the port that goes to the router as a normal port — a non-protected port — we ensure that devices on the subnet will be able to communicate with the router.

 How to Prepare for Implementing Protected Ports